-2. Pool should be vacuumed and the water should have all chemicals balanced prior to closing.
+Pool should be vacuumed and the water should have all chemicals balanced PRIOR to closing.
 Pay particular attention to your pH, Alkalinity, Calcium and Chlorine levels prior to closing.
 Ranges: Alkalinity 120-140, Calcium 200-400, pH (7.2-7.8), Chlorine (3 to 4ppm)

-12. Pools with Salt-Chlorine Generators.
+Pools with Salt-Chlorine Generators.
 Winterize the Cell according to manufacturer instructions.
-Typically, this means disconnecting the power source and draining all water from the unit and wrapping it for storage.
+The cell usually is cleaned with a 4:1 water to muriatic acid solution, and, typically, this also means disconnecting the power source and draining all water from the unit and wrapping it for storage.
 If the generator cell is to remain connected and is located below the pool water level it should be disconnected from its power source and protected with a non-toxic antifreeze.
-Additionally, a stain and scale sequestrant specially made for salt water pools should be added to the water a day prior to closing to prevent staining and scaling throughout the winter.

-15. Pool Lights should be removed from their niches.
-Weigh them down and lower to bottom of pool.
+Pool Lights can be left in their niches.
 Turn off breaker for light or remove fuse.

-18. Pools that have water falls, spas, solar heat and other water features will require special attention in winterizing and may best be handled by a pool service company.
-If you have any questions be sure to contact your local pool professional.
+Pools that have water falls, spas, solar heat and other water features will require special attention in winterizing and may best be handled by a pool service company.
+If you have any questions, be sure to contact your local pool professional.